 Can Diabetics Eat Oranges?

-Importantly, doctors have documented the ability of the orange’s chemistry to help control blood sugar levels.
-This makes it vital for someone with diabetes to pay close attention to their intake of oranges, limiting it only when necessary - but not being afraid of them either!
+Whole oranges include a wide range of critical nutrients required for blood sugar level control, so they should be your first choice over 100% orange juice.
+Significantly, doctors have documented the ability of the orange’s chemistry to help control blood sugar levels.
+This makes it vital for someone with diabetes to pay close attention to their intake of oranges, limiting it only when necessary—but not being afraid of them either!

-How Much Sugar Is in 100g of Oranges?
+How Much Sugar is in 100g of Oranges?

 The average sugar content in a navel orange is around 12 to 15 grams per 100 grams, with under 70 calories.

-What Are The Benefits of Eating Oranges?
+What Are the Benefits of Eating Oranges?

 Oranges are high in fiber, vitamins, minerals, and antioxidants, making them a great source of nutrition.
 This citrus fruit is healthy for people with diabetes when eaten in moderation.

-Low On The Glycemic Index
+Low on the Glycemic Index

-Oranges are low on the glycemic index (GI), so they are more friendly to those with diabetes since they cause a gradual increase in blood sugar levels.
+Oranges are low on the glycemic index (GI), so they are more friendly to those with diabetes, since they cause a gradual increase in blood sugar levels.

 Weight Control